nilern/ribbon-cables/readme.md

 }
 ```

-So now we can have an inversely muxed source sequence signal, effectively an array
+So now we can have an inversely muxed source sequence signal emitting those
-whose changes can be subscribed to:
+events, effectively an array whose changes can be subscribed to:

 ```typescript
 import type {Vecnal} from "lib/vecnal.js";